IBM/watson-assistant-with-search-skill/README.md

 Click [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-skill-search-add) for more information about the Watson Assistant search skill.

-> **NOTE**: Another method of integrating Watson Assistant with Watson Discovery is through the use of a webhook, which can created using IBM Cloud Functions.
+> **NOTE**: Another method of integrating Watson Assistant with Watson Discovery is through the use of a webhook, which can be created using IBM Cloud Functions.
 Click [here](https://github.com/IBM/watson-discovery-sdu-with-assistant) to view a code pattern that uses this technique.

 ## Flow